A good day

 Jessica went over to her sister’s today to lend a hand with Christmas presents.
 (I plan on waiting until the last minute, especially since Jessica already “accidentally” found one of the presents from me and Namine).
-Since some of said presents were for Namine, and since I had to go back to work today, she dropped her off at my mom’s house, where she spent the day with my mom and sister.

 Both Jessica and I are introverts.
 We are more comfortable with a small number of close friends, we don’t like parties or loud noise (for my part, except for music – but usually with headphones on or by myself in the car), and we treasure our alone-time.
 Namine exhibits many of the same qualities.